rtxx/gnome-config/arch-minimal-install.md

 #### Arch should now be installed, login with root

-## Configuration of the new install
+## Config the new install
-Install sudo
+Install sudo and bash completion
 ```
-pacman -S sudo
+pacman -S sudo bash-completion
 ```

 Edit sudoers and remove the comment on %wheel